id+ Card Disclosure Statement

 LIONCASH, A FLEXIBLE SPENDING ACCOUNT

-LionCash is an online, prepaid debit account that may be used to pay for purchases at participating on- and off-campus locations.
+LionCash is an online, prepaid spending account that may be used to pay for purchases at participating on- and off-campus locations.
 Active accounts with a positive balance will remain open and will carry forward to the next semester or year.

 The LionCash account can be activated by making an initial deposit into the account.
 There are no fees to establish or use the account.
 No interest shall be paid on any balance in the account.
-Deposits may be made online at www.idcard.psu.edu with a Visa or MasterCard credit/debit, American Express, Discover, or Apple Pay at various locations around campus.
-Checks must be payable to The Pennsylvania State University or Penn State.
+Deposits may be made online at www.idcard.psu.edu with a Visa or MasterCard credit/debit, American Express, Discover, Apple Pay, or Google Pay.

 Cardholders who elect to deposit funds into a LionCash account agree to be bound by the terms and conditions disclosed herein.
 The LionCash account will be administered by the id+ Office located at 20 HUB-Robeson Center, University Park, PA 16802.

 To minimize potential loss to the participant, unattended locations/applications, such as vending, laundry, and photocopiers, may impose a daily spending limit.
 Except as outlined above for unattended devices, there is no daily limit on the number of transactions or their dollar total, up to the available balance.